ttran1216/Amazon_Survey_Analysis/README.md

   <em>Figure: Shopping Frequency by Education Level.</em>
 </p>

-- Individuals with a **Bachelor's degree** have the highest shopping frequency compared to other education levels.
+- **Key Insight**: People with a Bachelor's degree are the most frequent shoppers compared to other education groups.
-- Those with a **high school diploma or GED** also exhibit relatively frequent shopping behavior.
+- **Trend**: Those with a high school diploma or GED also tend to shop quite frequently.
-- Shopping frequency is significantly lower among individuals with only **some high school education or less**.
+- **Conclusion**: On the other hand, individuals with only some high school education or less tend to shop much less often.

 ### 3. Total Spending by State
 <p align="center">